Skip to content

 if self.account_balance < 0:

-msg = 'You cannot delete the record with negative balance'
+msg = 'Cannot delete account with negative balance'

 raise ValueError(msg)